-I was fortunate enough to attend an independent middle and high school which allowed me to be exposed to science at a more in depth level.
+I was fortunate enough to attend an independent middle and high school, which allowed me to be exposed to science at a more in depth level.
 I was intrigued by this project because it exposes Baltimore City Public Schools students to nature and science, who otherwise may never have a similar opportunity.
 I believe that this exposure may serve as a catalyst to encourage students to pursue science and make them aware of how their actions can affect the watershed.
-This project is exemplary in that it is the first of its kind to attempt to reach an entire grade of students across a school district through a MWEE.
+This project is exemplary in that it is the first of its kind to attempt to reach an entire grade of students across a school district through a Meaningful Watershed Educational Experience (MWEE).
 I am proud to be part of this venture, especially as a Baltimore City resident.

 How can interaction with nature help students learn?

 Nature provides unique personal connections with people — students included.
 This project uses nature to teach students about history, science, math and writing.
 Additionally, if students can feel that they have a personal relationship with the environment around them, they will have a sense of ownership and hopefully be inclined to be stewards.

 Finish this sentence, "I love what I do because..."